hotosm/osm-export-tool/CONTRIBUTING.md

 ## Welcome

 :+1::tada: First off, I'm really glad you're reading this, because we need volunteer developers to help improve the Export Tool! :tada::+1:
-We welcome and encourage contributors of all skill levels and we are committed to making sure your participation i sinclusive, enjoyable and rewarding.
+We welcome and encourage contributors of all skill levels and we are committed to making sure your participation is inclusive, enjoyable and rewarding.
 If you have never contributed to an open source project before, we are a good place to start and will make sure you are supported every step of the way.
 If you have **any** questions, please ask!

 There are many ways to contribute to the Export Tool Project: